quintusdias/glymur/docs/source/detailed_installation.rst

 Linux
 -----

+Fedora 19
+'''''''''
+Fedora 18 ships with Python 3.3 and all the necessary RPMs are available to run the maximum number of tests.

+      * python3
+      * python3-numpy
+      * python3-setuptools
+      * python3-matplotlib (for running tests)
+      * python3-matplotlib-tk (or whichever matplotlib backend you prefer)
+      * python3-pillow (for running tests)

 Fedora 18
 '''''''''
-Fedora 18 ships with Python 3.3, so all the necessary RPMs are available to meet the minimal set of requirements.
+Fedora 18 ships with Python 3.3 and the following RPMs are available to meet the minimal set of requirements for running glymur.

       * python3
       * python3-numpy